 The Office of the Dean for Academic Affairs oversees the advising system.
 The deans are available to all students for advice on any academic or personal matter.
 A dean is assigned to each class in order to specialize in advising matters that are particular to that year.
 Students, however, may approach any dean for advising, support, or to learn about College resources.

-Each first-year student is assigned to a faculty member or administrator who serves as the student’s academic adviser.
-Once students are accepted by an academic department for their major, normally at the end of the sophomore year, the advising responsibility shifts to the chair, or chair’s designate, of that department.
-Requests for a change of adviser in the first two years will be freely granted subject only to equity in the number of advisees assigned to individual advisers.
+Each first-year student is assigned to a faculty member or administrator who serves as the student's academic adviser.
+Once students are accepted by an academic department for their major, normally at the end of the sophomore year, the advising responsibility shifts to the chair, or chair's designate, of that department.
+Requests for a change of adviser in the first two years will be freely granted subject only to availability and equity in the number of advisees assigned to individual advisers.